 Stuart Kaplan describes the object Taweret holds as a protective amulet made of plaited papyrus.
 He interprets the upright card as representing childbirth, feminine power, progress, and artistic inspiration, with reversed meanings indicating sterility and financial challenges.

-Nelise Carbonare Vieira associates this card with the Ten of Wands suggesting themes of responsibility, overwork, and losing sight of one's goal.
-This could be linked to the idea of a pregnant woman being overwhelmed by the responsibilities of child-rearing.
+Nelise Carbonare Vieira associates this card with the Ten of Wands.
+Traditionally, the Ten of Wands presents themes of responsibility, overwork, and losing sight of one's goal; this could be linked to the idea of a pregnant woman overwhelmed by the approaching responsibilities of child-rearing.
+Vieira, on the other hand, writes that Card 36 refers to breaking down old structures, stability and security for the start of a new construction, and liberation from dependency.

 Envision yourself as the small human figure, supported by Taweret’s physical presence and wise teachings.
 Confidently step toward your destiny, embracing both responsibility and empowerment as you continue on this new journey.